mistydemeo/tigerbrew/share/doc/homebrew/Common-Issues.md

 You don't have a `/usr/bin/ruby` or it is not executable.
 It's not recommended to let this persist, you'd be surprised how many .apps, tools and scripts expect your OS X provided files and directories to be *unmodified* since OS X was installed.

 ### `brew update` complains about untracked working tree files
-After running `brew update`, you receive a git error warning about untracked files or local changes that would be overwritten by a checkout or merge, followed by a list of files inside your Homebrew installation.
+After running `brew update`, you receive a git error warning about untracked files or local changes that would be overwritten by a checkout or merge, followed by a list of files inside your Tigerbrew installation.

 This is caused by an old bug in in the `update` code that has long since been fixed.
 However, the nature of the bug requires that you do the following: